jac-uk/documentation/docs/architecture/index.md

 ## Level 4: Code diagrams

+**[Here we have some diagrams](character-information.md)** for the Apply part of the platform - Character Information section.

-We do not currently have any code diagrams.
-As a small agile team it is unlikely we will add code diagrams anytime soon.
+As a small agile team it is unlikely we will add many code diagrams anytime soon.